|Full name||Syed Mujtaba Hussein Kirmani ESPN|

 - During 1965-66, an Australian school side was touring India, where Kirmani also played.
 He played three tests and scored 121 in Chennai, 132 in Hyderabad, and 75 in Bombay (now Mumbai).
 He became the vice-captain of the Indian school during their tour to Australia.
 It was the first instance in Indian cricket that an Indian school went abroad to play cricket.

 - He succeeded flamboyant Farookh Engineer as a wicketkeeper in 1976 and made a mark in his second innings itself by dismissing six batsmen behind the stumps, which was a record at that time.
-He held on to the catches of New Zealand’s skipper Glenn Turner, Richard Hadlee, and Richard Collinge of the bowling of Mohinder Amarnath, their wicket-keeper Ken Wadsworth and Dayle Hadlee of the bowling of Madan Lal.
+He held on to the catches of New Zealand’s skipper Glenn Turner, Richard Hadlee, and Richard Collinge of the bowling of Mohinder Amarnath, their wicket-keeper Ken Wadsworth, and Dayle Hadlee of the bowling of Madan Lal.
 He ended that series with 305 runs at an impressive average of 65.33.
 He also stumped Bevan Congdon off the bowling of Bishen Singh Bedi.

 - Later in 1978, his form dipped a bit, and he was left out of the squad during the 1979 World Cup to be held in England.
 He was replaced by Bharath Reddy and Surinder Khanna.
 However, they didn’t perform well in that World Cup.
 Sunil Gavaskar was also sacked as the captain of India.
 Their omission rose to many critics.
-There were rumours that they both are loomed by the organisers of Kerry Packer’s World Series Cricket.
+There were rumors that they both are loomed by the organizers of Kerry Packer’s World Series Cricket.
 In an interview, he revealed that Gundappa Vishwanath was the person who came to him with rolling tears and told him that you are not in a team.

 - But he took it in a positive way and worked hard on his fitness and wicketkeeping skills.
 As time went by, Kirmani grew in concentration and fitness with quick keeping reflexes.